 The Board is accountable to shareholders for the governance of the Company's affairs.
 As an investment company, the Company's day-to-day responsibilities are delegated to third parties; the Company has no employees and the Directors are all non-executive.
-Therefore not all the provisions of the UK Corporate Governance Code (the "UK Code") issued by the Financial Reporting Council ("FRC") in September 2014 are directly applicable to the Company.
-The Board has therefore considered the principles and recommendations of the Code of Corporate Governance published by the Association of Investment Companies in February 2015 and in July 2016 in respect of Jersey domiciled companies ("the AIC Code") by reference to the AIC Corporate Governance Guide for Investment Companies ("the AIC Guide").
+Therefore not all the provisions of the UK Corporate Governance Code (the "UK Code") issued by the Financial Reporting Council ("FRC") in April 2016 are directly applicable to the Company.
+The Board has therefore considered the principles and recommendations of the AIC Code of Corporate Governance ("the AIC Code") and the AIC Corporate Governance Guide for Jersey domiciled member companies ("the AIC Guide"), both published in July 2016.
 The AIC Code, as explained by the AIC Guide, addresses all the applicable principles set out in the UK Code as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company.
 The FRC has confirmed that by following the AIC Guide, boards of investment companies should fully meet their obligations in relation to the UK Code and paragraph 9.8.6 of the Listing Rules.